gabysbrain/tuner/README.markdown

 ## Installation ##

-Here are the steps to get Tuner running:
+Here are prepatory steps to get Tuner up and running:

 1. install java
 2. install R (make sure you are using the 64-bit version)
-3. install the rJava R package.
-To do this type install.packages('rJava') at the R prompt.
+3. install the required R packages: type `install.packages(c('rJava', 'mlegp', 'lhs', 'labeling'))` at the R prompt.

-4. Open up the start_tuner.bat file and change R_HOME and JRI appropriately.
+### Windows ###

+Windows stores R package files in different locations depending on the version of R installed.
+Open up the `start_tuner.bat` file and change R_HOME and JRI appropriately.
 JRI should end up in the same place relative to R_HOME.
-R_HOME should be something like 'C:\Program Files\R\R-2.14.0' on windows.
+R_HOME will be something like `C:\Program Files\R\R-2.14.0` on windows.

 ## Usage ##